 Previously, FDA research found that consumers encountered difficulty with label readability; this was a particular problem for many older Americans, who purchase nearly 30% of all over-the-counter medications sold throughout the nation.
 Certain words used in older types of OTC labeling -- such as "precautions," "indications," and "contraindications" -- were extremely confusing.
 What's more, it was difficult to find information about approved used, warnings, directions, and inactive ingredients, as they could all be found in different areas on a label and were not made obvious to the consumer.

-Manufacturers are required to adhere to specific regulations in terms of format and style to ensure that their custom pharmaceutical labels can be clearly understood by the average consumer.
+Manufacturers are required to adhere to specific regulations in terms of format and style to ensure that their custom Over-the-Counter (OTC) labels can be clearly understood by the average consumer.
 In short, confusing labels need not apply.
 If you are manufacturing an over-the-counter drug product, your labeling must be straightforward and simple enough to meet FDA requirements.

 What's more, information like expiration dates, lot and batch codes, net quantity, and instructions for emergency situations will also need to be included.
 Each of these informational categories may be relatively detailed, which can present a challenge for manufacturers who need to create custom pharmaceutical labels on relatively small bottles or packages of OTC medications.

 New label technology developed over the last several years allows label manufacturers to incorporate multiple pages into label designs, thereby allowing drug manufacturers to meet FDA labeling requirements by giving them enough room to put all the information in a legible format.
-It's therefore recommended that manufacturers work with labeling companies that are extremely familiar with requirements put forth by relevant governing agencies to ensure both conformity and superior design.
+Manufacturers to meet these demands through expanded content label types such as pressure-sensitive labels or peel-back constructions that accommodate full content without crowding.
+These are particularly helpful for small/compact bottles or OTC healthcare packaging where space is a limiting factor.

 OTC drug labels also need to feature a certain formatting style.
 Manufacturers must follow FDA guidelines pertaining to type size and font characteristics, heading alignment and punctuation, bullet usage, divider lines, panels, and graphics.